AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 ```

 # Dump Variables
-This dumps all Klipper variables to the g-code terminal.
+This dumps all current Klipper variables to the g-code terminal.

 This helps to find Klipper system variables for use in macros.
 A filter for both name and value can be applied.

 ```
 [gcode_macro DUMP_VARIABLES]
 gcode: